 🤔❓“How true is that filling out 👆this form (which you normally submit at the poste to renew or convert your permit) will allow you to get 2-year soggiorno without even going to commission?” ❌ FALSE – The sanatoria has not been approved yet, so there is no way for people to get a 2-year permit without going to Territorial Commission.
 As of now, there are two types of 2-year permit in Italy:

 - Permesso per Casi Speciali, given to people who applied before October 5, 2018, and meet the requirements.
 To learn more click here.

 - Permesso per Motivi di Lavoro, only in the case you have an indeterminato contract when converting an expiring casi speciali permit.

-🤔❓“I got this trending on WhatsApp, with a voice note saying that Italian's government do give documents to asylum seekers every 10 years.” ❌ FALSE – Sanatoria is an extraordinary measure that is passed every now and then, but not necessarily every 10 years.
+🤔❓“I got this trending on WhatsApp, with a voice note saying that Italian's government give documents to asylum-seekers every 10 years.” ❌ FALSE – Sanatoria is an extraordinary measure that is passed every now and then, but not necessarily every 10 years.
 For example, Italian governments have approved 8 sanatorie in the past 27 years – the last one in 2012.

 What is this poste form then?

-The form that has been circulating on WhatsApp and Facebook groups, it’s just the form that everyone has to fill and submit when renewing or converting the permesso di soggiorno.
+The form that has been circulating on WhatsApp and Facebook groups, it’s just the form that you need to fill and submit when renewing or converting your permesso di soggiorno.
 However, it has nothing to do with the sanatoria.

 📸 Cover image: LaPresse/Stefano Porta